hb0nes/dotfiles/README.md

 - `<leader>ls` - list symbols
 - `<leader>b`  - list buffers

 ### Copilot
 Copilot config can be found in plugins/copilot.lua.
-By default `<C-space>` is used to accept suggestions and suggestions are given by default.
+By default `<C-space>` is used to accept suggestions and suggestions are given automatically while typing.
-Check out the file for other keybinds.
 If the suggestion text jumping around all the time is too confusing, disable that feature.

+Check out the file for other keybinds and settings.

 ### CopilotChat